FAQ DIVERSITEC

 • Diversity management

-• HR development, onboarding & mentoring
+• Staff development, onboarding & mentoring

-• New work & leadership
+• New Work & Leadership

 • Employer branding & public relations

-• Diversity & inclusion training
+• Diversity trainings & inclusion workshops

 • Equality plan

-Experience shows that the sustainable integration of the project into existing company structures can only be achieved through a combination of several measures.
+Other individual measures are also possible.
+Experience shows that sustainable integration into existing company structures is only successful through a combination of several measures.
+A successful project consists of a diverse portfolio from different areas.

 An equal opportunities plan (gender equality plan) is a set of measures designed to achieve gender equality in companies.
 It includes the development and implementation of innovative strategies to correct prejudices.
 It sets targets and defines indicators to monitor them.